NYLAG v. U.S. Department of Education

-On July 12, 2017, the district court granted in part NYLAG’s summary judgment motion seeking the production of some of the withheld documents.
+In late 2016, the parties filed cross-motions for summary judgment concerning the Department’s withheld material.
+On July 12, 2017, the district court granted in part NYLAG’s summary judgment motion seeking the production of some of the withheld documents and material.
 Among other findings, the court rejected the Department’s claim it could shield its debt collection activities as “law enforcement.”
-The Special Litigation Unit anticipates that the documents covered by the ruling will shed crucial light on the Department’s practices with respect to this critical borrower protection and on the Department’s collection practices in general.
 The decision creates a strong precedent in favor of transparency by the government more widely than just this context.

 - Summary Judgment Decision